bioidiap/bob.bio.base/doc/legacy.rst

 Legacy Extractor wrapper
 ------------------------

 A similar wrapper is available for the legacy :py:mod:`bob.bio.base` Extractor.
-It is the :py:class:`~bob.bio.base.transformer.ExtractorTransformer`.
+It is the :py:class:`bob.bio.base.transformers.ExtractorTransformer`.
-It maps the :py:meth:`Transformer.transform` method to the :py:meth:`~bob.bio.base.extractor.__call__` of the legacy Extractor.
+It maps the ``Transformer.transform`` method to the ``bob.bio.base.extractor.Extractor.__call__`` of the legacy Extractor.

 Here is an example showing how to create a Transformer from a legacy Extractor (Linearize, from bob.bio.base):